thejsway/thejsway/manuscript/chapter02.md

 In JavaScript, you declare a variable with the `let`  keyword followed by the variable name.
 In this example, the variable created is called `a`.

+!!! note

-I> Previously, JavaScript variables were declared using the `var` keyword.
+    Previously, JavaScript variables were declared using the `var` keyword.
 It's still possible, but in most cases it's simpler to use `let` and `const` instead.

 Here's the execution result for this program.